orellanamilton/Challenges/README.md

 Thanks for checking out this challenges.

-I take this challenges from [Frontend Mentor](https://www.frontendmentor.io).
+I take these challenges from [Frontend Mentor](https://www.frontendmentor.io).